 Welcome!Welcome to the web site of the District of Columbia Chapter of the American Guild of Organists.

 Our city and its surrounding areas boast a lively pipe organ culture, to which our Chapter members contribute significantly.
 We invite all who love the pipe organ and its music to explore this website for opportunities to attend AGO-sponsored events as well as concerts in our churches and concert halls.
 All are welcome, no matter if you're an official AGO member or not.
 Our mission is to share the glories of the "King of Instruments" with everyone.
 Perhaps you found this site because you are interested in becoming a member of the Chapter.
 We would be delighted if you would join our ranks.
 To join, go to agohq.org.
 Click on the Membership tab, then Join the Guild, and Join as a chapter member.
 We also welcome you to become a dual member with us and your home chapter.
 Thank you for visiting us.
-We hope that you will join us for one or more of our seasonal events. |
+We hope that you will join us for one or more of our seasonal events.
+Service playing competition postponedThe competition originally scheduled for this month has been postponed until later in the year because of an insufficient number of entries.

 |